 If you’re dealing with shirts or dresses that gap or don’t fit right, you’re having some boob spillage, or you want your breasts to appear smaller, you may want to consider a minimizer bra.

-If, however, you can’t stand the thought of your fun bags being pressed against your chest, don’t want to interfere with how far your boobs protrude from your chest, or have narrow shoulders, then a minimizer bra may not be for you.
+If, however, you can’t stand the thought of your fun bags being pressed against your chest, don’t want to interfere with how far your boobs protrude from your chest or have narrow shoulders, then a minimizer bra may not be for you.

-Now that we've gone over what is a minimizer bra, you have to ask yourself, “is a minimizer bra right for me?”
+Now that I’ve gone over what is a minimizer bra, you have to ask yourself, “is a minimizer bra right for me?”
 If you’re thinking of trying one, make sure you shop around and find one that’s comfortable.